lipowskm/simple-workout-tracker-api/README.md

 ```

 ## Database migration
-After any changes or additions in database structure, new [alembic](https://pypi.org/project/alembic/) revision has to be created using the following command:
+After any changes or additions in database models, new [alembic](https://pypi.org/project/alembic/) revision has to be created using the following command:

 ```bash
 alembic revision --autogenerate -m "example message"